ashishtank/tboplayer/README.md

 TBOPlayer is developed on Raspbian with Python 3.7

-The Python 2 version can be found here: https://github.com/KenT2/tboplayer/tree/py2_version
+The Python 2 version (currently more stable) can be found here: https://github.com/KenT2/tboplayer/tree/py2_version

 OPERATION
 =========